hammerheim-game/hammerheim-rules/5-warbands.md

 come in many shapes and sizes, each more bizarre than the next.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Mutants may be equipped with weapons and armour chosen from the Possessed Equipment list.
+Weapons/Armor: Mutants may be equipped with weapons and armor chosen from the Possessed Equipment list.
 Skills: The Mutant may choose from Combat & Speed when he gains a new skill.
 Special Rules